MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/whatis-azure-ad-connect-v2.md

 ## Consider moving to Microsoft Entra Connect cloud sync

-Microsoft Entra Connect cloud sync is the future of synchronization for Microsoft.
-It replaces Microsoft Entra Connect.
+Before moving to Microsoft Entra Connect V2, you should consider moving to Microsoft Entra Connect cloud sync instead.

+You may ask, why would I move to cloud sync when connect sync is already working?
+The reason is that Microsoft Entra Connect cloud sync is the future of synchronization for Microsoft.
+Although both are currently supported,  cloud sync will eventually replace Microsoft Entra Connect V2.
+It is in the cloud sync area that Microsoft will be making future investments in features and functionality.
+Serveral customers have already migrated to cloud sync in order to better align with where Microsoft synchronization is going in the future.

 > [!VIDEO https://www.youtube.com/embed/9T6lKEloq0Q]

-Before moving to Microsoft Entra Connect V2, you should consider moving to Microsoft Entra Connect cloud sync.
 You can see if cloud sync is right for you by accessing the [Check sync tool](https://aka.ms/EvaluateSyncOptions) from the portal or via the link provided.

 For more information, see [What is cloud sync?](/azure/active-directory/cloud-sync/what-is-cloud-sync)